kajona/kajonacms/module_system/docs/quick_install_guide_en.md

 More detailed information can be found at www.kajona.de.

 ##Download
-If not already done, the installation of Kajona starts with downloading the system from www.kajona.de.
+If not already done, the installation of Kajona starts by downloading the system from www.kajona.de.
-You'll find two packages: a full and a light download.
-Compared to the full-package, the light one misses a few modules and elements.
-Nevertheless, you're able to extend your installation later on easily.
-New modules and elements may be added anytime.

 ##Extract the files
 Right after downloading the zip-file you should extract the files – either on your webserver or, most commonly, on your local machine.